Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Gallagher Bassett Ltd handle RPA claims.
 Gallagher Bassett are a third party administrator.

-Contact Gallagher Bassett if you need to make a claim.
+Contact Gallagher Bassett if you need to make a claim via the online portal.

 Telephone 0113 246 2040

 Questions about risk management and membership rules

 It is important that you identify, assess and manage risks appropriately.